custom-components/breaking_changes/info.md

 ## How it works.

-This uses [https://hachanges.halfdecent.io/](https://hachanges.halfdecent.io/) to get the breaking changes.
-[`hachanges`][hachanges] is a website I made a couple of months before this to serve as an easy registry of breaking changes.

-[`hachanges`][hachanges] uses web scraping on the blogpost for the release that it tries to show, and determine which breaking change to list.
+`hachanges` uses web scraping on the blogpost for the release that it tries to show, and determine which breaking change to list.
+The webscraping is done in a [Cloudflare worker](https://workers.cloudflare.com/) and served as a JSON API at https://hachanges.entrypoint.xyz/

 This will list breaking changes on versions for the next after the one you are running up to the latest stable version.